Natalie Elphicke

-Prior to the her parliamentary career, Elphicke specialised in housing finance and conservative policy development.
-She was the author of the 2010 report Housing People; Financing Housing for the conservative think-tank Policy Exchange.
-She led the Conservative Policy Forum when it was launched in 2011.
-She is a director of the privately funded Housing and Finance Institute set up by the Cameron–Clegg coalition, following a review she wrote with Keith House.
-She was a non-executive director of the Student Loans Company, and chair of its Audit and Risk Committee.
-She was also an independent member of the Audit and Risk Committee at the Department for Education from 2016 to 2019.
-Elphicke is a Freeman of the City of London.
+Before entering politics, Elphicke worked in housing finance and policy development.

 Early life and career

-Ross was born in Welwyn Garden City, England and grew up in social housing.
-She attended Queenswood School in Hertfordshire, Clarendon House Grammar School in Ramsgate and Canterbury College, before studying law at the University of Kent in Canterbury, gaining an LLB (Hons) degree.
+Natalie Cecilia Ross was born in Welwyn Garden City, Hertfordshire, on 5 November 1970, and grew up in social housing.
+She was privately educated at Queenswood School in Hertfordshire, before attending the state sector Clarendon House Grammar School in Ramsgate and Canterbury College.
+She then studied law at the University of Kent in Canterbury, gaining an LLB (Hons) degree.
 She was called to the Bar at Lincoln's Inn in 1994 on a Hardwicke Scholarship, and admitted as a solicitor in 1999.
 She worked as a lawyer for the Inland Revenue from 1995 to 1997.

+Elphicke was the author of the 2010 report Housing People; Financing Housing for the conservative think-tank Policy Exchange.
+She led the Conservative Policy Forum when it was launched in 2011.
 Elphicke worked for Stephenson Harwood, becoming a partner in their banking practice.
 She left in 2013 to found Million Homes, Million Lives, with Calum Mercer, a former finance director at Circle Housing.
 However, this company was dissolved in 2016.
+She was a non-executive director of the Student Loans Company, and chair of its Audit and Risk Committee.
+She was also an independent member of the Audit and Risk Committee at the Department for Education.

 The Elphicke-House Report

-Elphicke co-authored a review into the role of local authorities in providing housing.
+Elphicke co-authored with Keith House a review into the role of local authorities in providing housing.
 Announced in the 2013 Autumn Statement, the remit included the restriction that any proposals should not involve breaching the Housing Revenue Account borrowing cap.
 It involved canvassing the views of over 400 organisations up and down the country.
 The review entitled From statutory provider to Housing Delivery Enabler: Review into the local authority role in housing supply was published on 27 January 2015.

 Housing and Finance Institute

+Elphicke is the chief executive of the privately funded Housing and Finance Institute set up by the Cameron–Clegg coalition in 2015.

 In January 2017, she launched a pilot scheme to facilitate a more effective way of integrating the provision of infrastructure such as water, electricity, gas, broadband and roads in proposals to develop housing.
 Following an initial report due by the end of January, the scheme was due to run until May 2017, with reports being submitted to the MPs Gavin Barwell, Minister of State for Housing and Planning and Stephen Hammond MP, chair of the All Party Parliamentary Group on Infrastructure.